Lochgelly Centre History

 In the late 1990s, the venue began to focus on becoming an arts centre for the people of Lochgelly, and its programme evolved to match this vision.
 Since then, the theatre has seen performers from across the world of entertainment.

 By providing creative learning opportunities, the Lochgelly Centre established itself as a centre of excellence in Fife.
-The centre closed late in 2009 for extensive redevelopment work, and is about to enter an exciting new phase in its history when the new, revitalised centre opens again in early 2012.
+The centre closed late in 2009 for extensive redevelopment work, and is now in an exciting new phase in its history with a new, revitalised centre which opened in February 2012.